seisvelas/seisvelas/README.md

-I am a thousand line bash script
+I am a thousand line shell script
 if you just forgot three commands.
 I am a mute actor
 miming only the words I'm brave enough to sign